 Sustainable Campus Hackathon

-In collaboration with 5 student organizations, CBS PRME is coordinating the first ever hackathon inviting students from all Danish universities to come up with solutions to CBS’ biggest sustainability challenges from food waste to equality.
-The challenges have been defined by CBS staff working with the areas on a daily basis and the students will get mentoring from staff and student organizations with expertise in the respective areas.
-On day 2, the student teams will present their solutions in front of a prominent jury panel.
+In collaboration with 5 student organizations, CBS PRME coordinated the first ever hackathon inviting students from all Danish universities to come up with solutions to CBS’ biggest sustainability challenges from food waste to equality.
+The challenges were defined by CBS staff working with the areas on a daily basis and the students got mentoring from staff and student organizations with expertise in the respective areas.
+On day 2, the student teams presented their solutions in front of a prominent jury panel.
 The winning team will be send to the PRME headquarters in New York to present their solution to inspire other PRME schools to work with campus as a living lab.
 It is the aim of the project that the winning solution should be implemented at CBS in collaboration with the winning team, oikos, CBS staff and top management.